datadesk/census-data-aggregator/README.rst

 Approximating medians
 ~~~~~~~~~~~~~~~~~~~~~

 Estimate a median and approximate the margin of error.
-Follows the U.S. Census Bureau's official guidelines for estimation using a design factor for data from PUMS.
+Follows the U.S. Census Bureau's official guidelines for estimation.
 Useful for generating medians for measures like household income and age when aggregating census geographies.

 Expects a list of dictionaries that divide the full range of data values into continuous categories.
 Each dictionary should have three keys: